helix-foundation/currency/contracts/governance/monetary/README.md

 Allows to proposer of the root hash respond to a challenge of specific index with proof details.
 This will revert unless the inputs successfully refute the challenge.
-The challenge is marked as resolved on refutation and a `ChallengeResponseVerified` event is emitted.
+The challenge is marked as resolved on refutation and a `ChallengeSuccessResponse` event is emitted.
 The challenger is given 1 hour more of challenge times in which to submit any additional challenges, if able.

 ###### Security Notes